lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 4. Start small.
 You can watch any short videos or long videos as long as they have English.

 5. Step by Step.
-If you don't know English at all, please learn the basic alphabet and 100 simple words for the first two months.
+If you don't know English at all, please learn the basic alphabet and 100 simple words for your first two months.

 6. 16 hours to learn.
 If you can play mobile phone, then play it.
 If you can't play, then listen with a Bluetooth earphone or speaker.
 Listen when driving.
 Listen when taking care of your baby.
 Listen when cooking.
 Listen when falling asleep.

 7. Go crazy.
-You can't live without learning English all the time.
+Then you can't live without learning English all the time.
 You must ensure you have some English materials to listen to as long as you are awake.

 8. Know yourself and be focused.
 Let the lecture audios float around your ears, you will be automatically focusing time by time.
 When I drive for 2 hours, I must listen carefully for 1 hour.